 1 JPEG vs PNG: Transparency

 The first major difference is transparency.
 PNG supports transparent pixels, while JPEG does not.
 Pixels are made up of three primary colors (RGB), and PNG includes a fourth channel called the alpha channel that defines transparency.
-If a pixel's alpha value is zero, it becomes invisible; if it's 100, it's fully opaque.
+If a pixel's alpha value is zero, it becomes invisible; if it is 100, it is fully opaque.
 JPEG pixels must always be opaque.

 2 Compression: Lossless vs. Lossy

 Another key difference is how each format compresses images.
-PNG uses lossless compression, which means the image retains all its original data, even when it's compressed.
-This makes PNG perfect when you need a crisp, detailed image.
+PNG uses lossless compression, which means the image keeps all its original data, even when it is compressed.
+This makes PNG ideal when you need a crisp, detailed image.

 On the other hand, JPEG uses lossy compression, which discards some image data to reduce file size.
 While this makes JPEGs much smaller and faster to load, it also means some quality is lost, especially with high compression.
-However, for most photographs, this loss isn't noticeable.
+However, for most photographs, this loss is not noticeable.

 3 File Size